No pricing info available

 He acudido a este centro y me ha atendido el doctor Francisco Aguirre.
 He estado en centros médicos por todo el mundo y debo decir que la atención que he recibido ha sido excepcional.
 Quizás la mejor que he tenido nunca.
 El doctor Francisco Aguirre es todo un profesional, no habían prisas y mostró un interés real en mi dolencia y en querer ayudarme a curarme.Escuchó lo que me pasaba y me explico paso por paso con todo detalle de como iba a proceder.
 La verdad es que me he sentido segura y que podía confiar plenamente en él.
 Soy extranjera e iba con mis reservas con ser estafada pero he tenido una grata sorpresa.
 Recomiendo este centro totalmente y especialmente a este doctor.
 If you are not from Mexico and need a doctor don’t hesitate to visit this center.
 Specially doctor Francisco Aguirre.
 I had an encapsulated infection on my neck and after calling different doctors ( who asked me hundreds of dollars do drain it just because they knew I wasn’t local ) I found this center and just decided to go as I was in severe pain.
 The doctor was very warm and welcoming.
 He was not rushing and explained me step by step what he was going to do.
 Also gave me some great tips about where to buy my meds etc. I have lived in different countries and I must say that this is be best doctor I have ever dealt with.
 Very human and he truly cared.
 I totally recommend him.

-Piedica, located in Diego Rivera, Tijuana, Mexico offers patients Tendon Repair procedures among its total of 61 available procedures, across 1 different specialties.
-Currently, there's no pricing information for Tendon Repair procedures at Piedica, as all prices are available on request only.
-All procedures and treatments are undertaken by just a small team of specialists, with 2 in total at the Hospital, and they are not accredited by any recognized accreditations institutes
+Piedica, can be found in Diego Rivera, Tijuana, Mexico and offers its patients Tendon Repair procedures as well as 61 other procedures, across 1 different procedure categories.
+At present, there is no pricing information for Tendon Repair procedures at Piedica.
+The pricing information is quite specialised, so it's only available on request.
+A small team of medical professionals undertake all procedures at the Hospital, with 2 in total, and Piedica is not accredited by any recognised accreditations institutions.

-Dr. Victor Lopez Valerio, located in Calle Ecuador, Monterrey, Mexico offers patients Tendon Repair procedures among its total of 61 available procedures, across 1 different specialties.
-Currently, there's no pricing information for Tendon Repair procedures at Dr. Victor Lopez Valerio, as all prices are available on request only.
-All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes
+Dr. Victor Lopez Valerio, can be found in Calle Ecuador, Monterrey, Mexico and offers its patients Tendon Repair procedures as well as 61 other procedures, across 1 different procedure categories.
+At present, there is no pricing information for Tendon Repair procedures at Dr. Victor Lopez Valerio.
+The pricing information is quite specialised, so it's only available on request.
+The lead specialist at the Hospital will be carrying out all the treatments, and Dr. Victor Lopez Valerio is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?